 Please be aware that admission to the Psychology Department is competitive.
 Meeting the criteria listed below guarantees consideration, but not acceptance into the major.
 While the specific GPA cutoff may vary from quarter to quarter, a "competitive" cumulative psychology GPA is generally at or above a 3.20 (GPA is for Psych 101, 202 and 209).

 You must first be enrolled at the UW and have completed all departmental admissions requirements.
-Application forms are available in the Advising Office, Guthrie 119A, and must be submitted by 4:00 PM the first Friday of the quarter in which you apply.
+Applications must be submitted by 10:00 PM the second Friday of the quarter in which you apply.
 Students must meet the following minimum criteria.

 - Psych 101, Introductory Psychology (5 credits, minimum grade 2.0).